40 Wedding Altar Decorations and Ideas

 Most wedding altar decorations include an arch, which should be about 144 inches tall.

-If you’d like to save money on your wedding altar decorations, skip the fresh flowers and go with some alternative ideas (we have 40 more of them waiting for you below).
+If you’d like to save money on your decorations, skip the fresh flowers and go with some alternative ideas (we have 40 more of them waiting for you below).

-Keep your set up and takedown strategy in mind if you’re creating wedding altar decorations for a rental space.
+Keep your set up and takedown strategy in mind if you’re creating decorations for a rental space.
 Doorway measurements are especially important if you want to bring in fully formed structures.